sunwj/py_directinput_ffb/README.md

 ## Notes

-The refactor preserves the behaviour of the working original, but reorganizes it for readability and maintenance.
 The comments are intentionally detailed because DirectInput + `ctypes` + `comtypes` is unusually sensitive to:

 - exact COM vtable order